 In our article Women in Science @ the Ludmer Centre, we highlighted some of the challenges and funding obstacles women confront in the pursuit of STEM careers.
-We are proud that the representation of women among STEM researchers and staff at the Ludmer Centre is around 40% of the staff compared to Parity is our goal and one of the reasons why the Ludmer Centre is championing the younger early career scientists, particularly women, who are advancing our research.
+We are proud that the representation of women among STEM researchers and staff at the Ludmer Centre is around 40% of the staff compared to 22% in the general STEM workforce.
+Parity is our goal and one of the reasons why the Ludmer Centre is championing the younger early career scientists, particularly women, who are advancing our research.

 In honor of International Women’s Day and pressing for progress we ask three of our researchers about their most challenging experiences and what advice they would give to young women seeking a career in STEM.
 Read our profiles (follow link in right-hand box) on these phenomenal women and then check out their advice below, and be inspired.

 Part 5 of our series on Women in Science @ the Ludmer Centre.
 From 11 February to 8 March 2018, meet the phenomenal women who lead our research.